 Should You Pay Your Student Loans Right Now?

-You might wonder if you have to make student loan payments right now—and if it’s a good idea to pay anyway.
+You might wonder whether you have to make student loan payments right now—and whether it’s a good idea to pay anyway.
 Here’s what to consider before making that decision.

 If Your Student Loans Aren’t in Forbearance

 Before you stop making payments, check to make sure your student loans are actually covered in this forbearance period.
 For example, these common student loan types aren’t federally owned, making them ineligible for CARES Act student loan relief and forbearance:

 - Student loans extended and owned by state or local education agencies

 - Federal Perkins loans

 On March 31, 2021, the Department of Education extended this relief to privately held Federal Family Education Loans (FFEL).
 The payments made on these loans dating back to March 13, 2020, will be returned to the loan holders.